codeigniter4/CodeIgniter4/user_guide_src/source/helpers/filesystem_helper.rst

     the second parameter to 'relative' for relative paths or any other non-empty value for a full file path.

+    Prior to v4.4.4, due to a bug, this function did not follow symlink folders.

     Example:

     .. literalinclude:: filesystem_helper/010.php